Algorithmic-Personalization/server/DEVELOPMENT.md

 using these tokens.

-To get an idea of what data is available, you can inspect the requests made by the browser when you use theinterface.
+To get an idea of what data is available, you can inspect the requests made by the browser when you use the interface.

 In order to authenticate with the API you just need to pass the token (the very long string of characters) as the `authorization` header of all of your HTTPS requests.